jpulgarin/django-tokenapi/README.md

 ### Writing API Compatible Views

 To allow a view to be accessed through token-based auth, use the `tokenapi.decorators.token_required` decorator.
 There are also JSON helper functions to make it easier to deal with JSON.
 This is an example of an API compatible view:

     from tokenapi.decorators import token_required
-    from tokenapi.http import JSONResponse, JSONError
+    from tokenapi.http import JsonResponse, JsonError

     @token_required
     def index(request):